 Sherbrooke real estate guide & listings for sale

-Single detached homes and townhouses are the predominant housing type in Sherbrooke.
-This neighbourhood experienced its most significant construction boom prior to the 1960s, so most of the available housing is from this time period.
-This part of the city offers mainly four or more bedroom and three bedroom homes.
-Roughly 55% of the population of this neighbourhood own their home and renters make up the remainder.
+In Sherbrooke, around two thirds of dwellings are single detached homes, while small apartment buildings and townhouses are also present in the housing stock.
+This area experienced its main construction boom before the 1960s, so most of the available homes are from this era.
+This part of Edmonton has a good variety of unit sizes, ranging from lofts to four or more bedrooms.
+About 55% of the population of this neighbourhood own their home whereas renters make up the remainder.